Nlarou/Lucidium/README.md

 # ProjetAppWebReactExpress
 Final project for the final semester in the class Web Application 2 at la Cité.
 This project was to build a E-commerce with the technologies of my choice.
 This whole project was made with the Frameworks **ReactJS & Node JS** and **MYSQL** for the database.
+There's user management and encryption.

  ## The front end of my website
 ![alt text](https://github.com/Nlarou/Lucidium/blob/main/1.png?raw=true)